revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 ## Java Setup

-1.Why do we need to set the path for java?
+1.Why do we need to set the path for Java?

 `set path = C:\Program Files\Java\jdk1.8.0_91\bin`